 Overcoming an addiction to Oxycodone is an important, often difficult journey.
 Memories of Oxycodone use can urge a recovering addict to restart use.

 Former heavy users are at a high risk of overdose during relapse because tolerance drops after the initial detox period.
 A user who was able to take a high dose before might try to take that same amount.
 Because the body has adjusted to not having the drug and no longer has a tolerance, too much of it can quickly lead to overdose.

 An addiction treatment program can make this process easier and ensure the safety of the recovering addict.
-Find a treatment center for oxycodone addiction now.
+Contact a treatment provider today for more information on treatment options.